March 6, 2014 § Leave a comment

 Sean Roberts, an associate professor at Georgetown University, offers a careful, considered response to the attacks, and provides excellent context for what has happened.

 I attempt to make sense of the horrible killings in Kunming on the LRB Blog

 Ilham Tohti, the respected Uyghur economist, has been charged with separatism and faces ten years to life in prison in China.
 It’s the kind of thing that’s a reminder of how China’s judicial and political system hasn’t made the same kind of progress as its economy.
 I wrote about the case on the LRB Blog.

-My piece on being a politically engaged writer (or not) is now up at CITSEE.eu
+My piece on a drug addiction clinic near Bishkek in Kyrgyzstan is now up at VICE.